auth0/docs/articles/product-lifecycle/migrations.md

 ---
 toc: true
-title: Migrations
+title: Active Migrations
-description: View all Deprecations with active Migrations which may impact your tenant.
+description: View all Deprecations with active Migrations that may impact your tenant.
 topics:
   - migrations
 contentType: